asadaly111/Woocommerce/FlexSliderWoocommerce/README.md

+##Q. WooCommerce Variation Master is not working?

-## First thing first - (You should have to use woocommerce default slider in single page.)
+#### Here is the solution (You should have to use woocommerce default slider in product single page.)

 ### Step 1
 Add these files which I mentioned in code